LeMaq/Cronos-Releases/README.md

 ## License

 This software is proprietary and requires a paid license.
-See [LICENSE](LICENSE) for terms.
+Unauthorized use is strictly prohibited.
+See [LICENSE](LICENSE) for full terms.